GeekTrainer/help-desk-bot-lab/Node/exercise7-HandOffToHuman.md

     });
     ```

-    > **NOTE:** For simplicity this way to register an agent does not include any protection or authentication.
-This should be refactored in a production bot.
+    > **NOTE:** For simplicity purposes, the current way to register an agent does not include any protection or authentication.
+This should be refactored in a production bot to avoid normal users to connect as agents.

 1. Add the dialog to put the user in the queue to talk to an agent.